apache/jspwiki/tests/etc/selenium/readme.txt

     * Type 'ant webtests' from the command line

-    * You may find it useful to restart Tomcat before running webtests

-RUNNING SELENIUM TESTS IN FIREFOX
+RUNNING SELENIUM TESTS MANUALLY IN FIREFOX
 ---------------------------------

 Start Tomcat and deploy the test-custom WAR.

 Start the Selenium server...

-java -jar tests/lib/selenium-server-1.0-beta1.jar -interactive
+java -jar tests/lib/selenium-server-standalone-2.25.0.jar -interactive

 Open Firefox.
 Set the browser proxy to localhost:4444